 Palisade Creek Trail is a 18.2 mile out and back trail located near Norden, California that features a waterfall and is rated as difficult.
-The trail is primarily used for hiking, camping, and backpacking and is accessible from June until October.
+The trail is primarily used for hiking, camping, and backpacking and is best used from June until October.

 Directions from Truckee: Travel west on Hwy. #80 and take the Soda Springs/Norden exit.
 Follow the Old Highway #40 east for 0.8 miles to Soda Springs Road.
 Turn south and follow the road for another 0.8 miles to Pahatsi Road, which will be on your right.
 Pahatsi Road will be paved for about 0.2 miles.
 When it turns into a dirt road the name will change to Kidd Lakes Road.
 Follow the dirt road for about 1.5 miles to where it forks.
 Do not take the road to Palisade Lake/Camp Winther, but continue straight ahead for 2.5 miles (you will pass Kidd Lake on you left.)
 The trailhead for the Palisade Creek Trail is on the north side of Cascade Lakes.

 The lakes at the beginning were beautiful and I'm bummed that I never went swimming in any of them.
 We often were confused about where the trail went due to the terrain and poor trails markers.
 About half of the trail is on bare exposed rock so it is easy to walk off trail.
 We didn't do the switchbacks up the hill after mile 6 and ended up camping next to the river at mile 6.
 I recommend going earlier in the season so that the river flow is higher and you have more opportunities to fill up water bottles (we had a few lakes at the beginning, some gross still ponds at mile 4, and a small waterfall at mile 6).